janiveer/DocsTeamTryout/Part1.md

 You'll need:

-- Your favorite editor or EID.
+- Your favorite editor or IDE.
-- Your SDK of choice and its specific dependencies
+- Your SDK of choice and its specific dependencies.
-- A local Couchbase 4.5 (or greater) installation (make sure that the travel-sample bucket has been loaded from 4.5 and that there is, at least, one node with data, query, index and full text search services in the cluster)
+- A local Couchbase 4.5 (or greater) installation.
+(Make sure that the travel-sample bucket has been loaded from 4.5 and that there is, at least, one node with data, query, index and full text search services in the cluster.)
 - That's it!

 To start, it is easiest if you run Couchbase Server and the travel sample app on the same machine.
-It's not required to run your development environment this way, and advanced MDS configurations are supported.
+You don't need to run your development environment this way, and advanced MDS configurations are supported.
 It's just easier to start a development environment with components running locally.

 Download [Couchbase Server 4.6](https://www.couchbase.com/downloads) and install it.
 As you follow the download instructions and setup wizard, make sure you keep all the services (`data`, `query`, and `index`) selected.
 Make sure also to install the sample bucket named `travel-sample` (introduced in Couchbase Server 4.0) because it contains the data used in this tutorial.